 Adding value should be the mantra in any business, but B2B marketing is where you need to emphasize it even more.
 Your clients, or literally other businesses, require a clear image and adequate understanding of how your company can offer them the solution to their challenges when considering buying products or using services from you.
 That normally can be achieved through content marketing – an irreplaceable element making a successful B2B marketing strategy.

-However, only giving out general, one-size fits all content like how-to articles will limit your ability to have great impacts on your clients in the long run.
+However, only giving out general, one-size-fits-all all content like how-to articles will limit your ability to have great impacts on your clients in the long run.
 What you need is more in-depth and specific content.
 Case studies are a typical example of that kind of content.

 With case studies, you can showcase how your products and services have already added value in real-life situations with your existing customers.
 It’s impactful and decent for showing your potential customers that you understand their particular industry pain points and you’re totally capable of easing their pain.
-Moreover, publishing a case study is also a great way to express your gratitude towards your existing clients, no matter whether it’s an one-time purchase or a long-term partnership.
+Moreover, publishing a case study is also a great way to express gratitude towards your existing clients, whether it’s a one-time purchase or a long-term partnership.

 In fact, case studies have a similar effect as word of mouth or referrals, which is one of the most powerful marketing tools.
 When a friend, family member, or colleague of a potential customer recommends your brand, they’ve already developed a trust and bond with your products and are more likely to purchase.

 Creating content for and taking care of your website is vital and potent.
 However, for the long run, you need to consider spreading your brand presence to other websites and communities.
 This can include guest posting, public speaking at local conferences, webinars organizing, etc.